vuejs/rfcs/active-rfcs/0000-infer-attrs.md

 ```

-But there still has two ways to be chosen personally.
+But there still has two ways to be chosen.

 ### 1. Defining the first param that already existing, just like [vuejs/rfcs#192](https://github.com/vuejs/rfcs/pull/192) did.
 ```tsx